hahdookin/MemoryManager/README.md

 # MemoryManager
 A simple application to visualize and keep track of memory/cpu usage.
 Trying to keep resource usage as low as possible.

-This application uses the OLC PixelGameEngine by @javidx9.
+This application uses the olcPixelGameEngine by @javidx9.